artefactual/archivematica-storage-service-docs/administrators.rst

   will be the default location for its purpose unless the user specifically tells Archivematica otherwise during processing.

-How to Configure a Location
+How to configure a Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Spaces of the type "Local Filesystem," Locations are basically directories (or more accurately, paths to directories).
+For Spaces of the type "Local Filesystem", Locations are basically directories (or more accurately, paths to directories).
 You can create Locations for Transfer Source, Currently Processing, or AIP and DIP Storage.